PortsMaster/PortMaster-New/ports/flare/README.md

 - Cebion https://github.com/Cebion
 - Black_Hand https://github.com/Blackerererer

-Special thanks to: kloptops for helping me test it
+- Cebion - Special thanks to: kloptops for helping me test it
+- Black_Hand - Special thanks to: Cebion for testing it and helping me with the PM process.
+JanTrueno and Slow Pixel for testing.

 # Compatible Mods:
 Flare: Empyrean Campaign (Default Preinstalled Game)